kubernetes/kops/docs/getting_started/scaleway.md

 ### Scaleway Credentials

 To be able to use Scaleway APIs, it is required to set up your credentials in the [environment](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md).
-You have 2 ways to pass your credentials:
+You have two ways to pass your credentials:

-1. If you're already familiar with Scaleway's DevTools, then you probably have a config file (its default location is `$HOME/.config/scw/config.yaml`).
+1. If you are already familiar with Scaleway's DevTools, then you probably have a config file (its default location is `$HOME/.config/scw/config.yaml`).
 If so, you can use the profile of your choice by setting:
 ```bash
 export SCW_PROFILE="my-profile"